The work site is in full swing

 The French Directorate General of the Treasury (DG Trésor), which supports French firms in the delivery of structurally transformational, eco-friendly and sustainable projects, therefore decided to finance this urban mobility project developed by the company POMA with the support of EGIS, for the benefit of Ulaanbaatar city council.
 A financial protocol was signed in May 2020 followed by commercial agreements in June 2020.

+The line extending 6 km will have 3 stations, with 122 cable cars running between the Ger districts north of the city and the city centre.
 This corridor is in full alignment with the development programmes currently underway, as this Ger district was targeted as a priority for the redevelopment and densification programme financed by the ADB.
 (Asian Development Bank)

 for both companies